safari bathroom toilet paper

 And somehow, it lives up to the hype.
 It’s the kind of experience that makes you linger a little longer… and seriously consider recreating it at home.

 Not your vibe?
 Totally fine.
-Every room also has an indoor shower and often a deep soaking tub—perfect for a post-safari soak while replaying the day’s lion sightings like your own personal nature documentary.
+Every room also has an indoor shower and a deep soaking tub—perfect for a post-safari soak while replaying the day’s lion sightings like your own personal nature documentary.

 The Bottom Line